This pizza is pure yum— from the golden crust, fragrant rosemary, and thin, savory prosciutto.

 Fresh rosemary is sometimes sold in small herb packages or as a plant in the produce department of your grocery store.

-This is also an easy herb to grow at home and use for other recipes.
-I love to grow it in a pot and keep it outside, but close to the kitchen for easy access.
+This herb is also easy to grow at home and use for other recipes.

 Fresh Mozzarella